 Cancel the flights, forget the ferries.
 If you were thinking of France this year, you can have the same experience between Wales’ Gower coast and the Brecon Beacons.
 From the ivy-clad walls to the wine cellar to the Italianate gardens, Marchywel Manor is a French fantasy for 25 in the making.
 Just add croissants.

 Let’s begin in le jardin.
 It’s a grand Renaissance affair touched by magic, as befits a place connected with Arthurian legend.
-Find the pond and the domed folly, wander the woodlands, discover the secret walled garden, and enjoy the silence and the inky black skies that come with the neighbouring 100 acres of countryside.
+Find the pond and the domed folly, wander the woodlands, discover the secret walled garden, and enjoy the silence aside the fire pit and the inky black skies that come with the neighbouring 100 acres of countryside.

 Behind the classical stucco façade and symmetrical pavilions lurks a gourmet kitchen, sunken baths and a magical oak-panelled library with secret doorway to a private collection of Welsh-themed books.
 Stream the Plusnet wi-fi, bring your passwords for the 55” TV, breakfast on croissants on the Juliet balcony.
 Vive la French fairytale.

 In front of the mythical mountain of Mynydd Marchywel, where the red kites wheel and the buzzards hover, sits a splendid Italianate garden with domed folly and secret walled garden with lily pond.
 Here, the trout-rich River Clydach gushes its way towards the gorgeous Gower coast.

 Let the kids loose among century-old trees and the grey wagtails that follow the winding river, to plunder the ponds for newts, frogs and tadpoles.
 Or just invade the tennis court in front of the orangery, where cows and sheep in the neighbouring field pass judgement on dubious service actions.